-Founding Dean and Chief Academic Officer Stephen M. Kosslyn leads the Minerva Schools at KGI and has defined Minerva’s pedagogic philosophy.
+Founding Dean Stephen M. Kosslyn leads the Minerva Schools at KGI and has defined Minerva’s pedagogic philosophy.
 Kosslyn came to Minerva from Stanford University, where he served as Director of the Center for Advanced Study in Behavioral Sciences, the world’s preeminent institution in the field.
 Prior to Stanford, Kosslyn spent 30 years at Harvard University in a variety of positions, including Dean of Social Sciences.

 Kosslyn has been elected to the American Academy of Arts and Sciences.
 He has received three honorary doctorates, a Guggenheim Fellowship, and the National Academy of Sciences Initiatives in Research Award.
 He has published more than 300 scientific papers and 14 books.

 The “science of learning” comprises findings in a wide range of areas, including the study of memory, perception, comprehension, learning, and reasoning.
 We’ve learned a tremendous amount about how humans process and store information, and that knowledge can be used systematically in education to help students master the material they are taught.

 Oddly, although the science of learning matured decades ago, it is rarely used to facilitate teaching.
 Instead, most classes are taught using methods that were developed over a thousand years ago.
 Walk into any university and you are more likely than not to see a “sage on the stage”: a faculty member at the front of the class, and rows of students dutifully putting in their time by sitting in class (some listening, some taking notes – but many doing email, monitoring Twitter, or surfing the web).